SAGE Publishing values our relationship with you and recognises the importance of respecting and protecting your personal information and privacy.

 If you would like to update your details, including details of how you prefer to be contacted for marketing purposes, you can do this by:

-For the purposes referred to in this policy and relying on the bases for processing as set out above, we may share your personal information amongst businesses in SAGE Publishing, including:
+For the purposes referred to in this policy and relying on the bases for processing as set out above, we may share your personal information amongst businesses in SAGE Publishing, namely:

 SAGE Publishing may also share your personal information with our business partners who are providing a service to us, for example:

-In addition, where the products or services that you have accessed via SAGE are provided by us on behalf of a third party such as an academic society or association, we may share your details with them, unless you have asked us not to.
+In addition, where the products or services that you have accessed via SAGE are provided by us on behalf of a third party such as an academic society or association, we may share your details with them, unless you have asked us not to do so.

 If you register for a sponsored event, then we may share your data with event sponsors, where we have informed you that we will do this at the point at which you register for the event.